The Wars We Play

 directors’ statement

-The Wars We Play is a multilayered portrait of today’s Ukraine, told through those who shape this club.
-Between the Ukrainian amputee, for whom each match is an act of reclaiming life, and the Brazilian newcomer, trying to find his footing amid conflict, a central question emerges: how does national identity form and transform under the conditions of war?
+The Wars We Play is a multilayered portrait of today’s Ukraine, told through the people who shape this club.
+Between the Ukrainian amputee, for whom every match is an act of reclaiming his life, and the Brazilian newcomer, trying to find his footing in the shadow of conflict, a central question arises: how does national identity emerge, change and redefine itself under the conditions of war?

 directed by João Pedro Prado, Anton Yaremchuk